 As an example, if you run a live group coaching program once per month in your locality, you could videotape your sessions and share them on your website.

-Here’s are the top 3 home-page failures that prevent people from digging into your content
+Here’s are my top 3 home-page failures that prevent people from digging into your content

 There’s a term called the bounce rate.
 It’s the percent of people who arrive at your site and leave without clicking further.
 Yes, they simply bounce off your site.